dheerajy1/data-sql-journey/src/8AISkillsChallengeFabricAnalyticsEngineer.md

 This can help with debugging, troubleshooting, and reuse.

-#### 1\.
+#### a\.
 Code to load data to your dataframe and start building out your star schema:

 ```apache
  # Load data to the dataframe as a starting point to create the gold layer